 After completing a PhD/Postdoc in materials/manufacturing engineering at the University of Cambridge, Andrew Lovatt entered technical consulting with Scientific Generics (now Sagentia).
 He gained insight into the technical challenges faced by a range of industries from packaging (high strength designs for cardboard cartons), healthcare (intelligent beds to colostomy bags[!]), to control systems and sensors (novel 3D position detection and control).
 Andrew moved to Syrris Ltd in 2002 to gain experience with an end-to-end product design, manufacturing and sales company.
 He worked as Head of R&D at Syrris for a number of years, and later CEO of Dolomite.
 Now as Blacktrace Group CFO and CTO, Andrew has overall responsibility for technology and operational matters such as finance and business processes.
 He also sits on the Group Board.

-Lee Jeffries is responsible for all Blacktrace Operations including procurement, manufacturing and order fulfilment.
 After leaving university, Lee was in charge of operations at his family business specialising in the manufacture of precision glass and silica components, as well as the design and assembly of silica process machinery.
 The company also operated a specialist manufacturing service for assemblies used in analytical instruments.
 Later, Lee became Operations Manager for a microfluidics start-up, and later joined The Dolomite Centre Limited after it had won a £2m award under the DTI’s Micro & Nano Technology Manufacturing Initiative initially as the Head of Operations.
+In 2020 he took over the role of the Managing Director of Dolomite Microfluidics.